Engin-Boot/pong-stage-sandeepprusty10/Stage0/CollisionAlarm.md

   When one of the two dimensions matches with one of the four boundary wall position

-  Then notify that a collision occured
+  Then give notification of a collision